System Administration Commands dispadmin(1M)

 When using the -g option you may also use the -r option

 to specify a resolution to be used for outputting the time quantum values.
 If no resolution is specified, time quantum values are in milliseconds.
 If res is specified it must be a positive integer between 1 and 1000000000 inclusive, and the resolution used is the reciprocal of res in seconds.
 For example, a res value of 10 yields time quantum values expressed in tenths of a second; a res value of 1000000 yields time quantum values expressed in microseconds.
-If the time quantum cannot be expressed as an integer in the specified resolution, it is rounded up to the next integral multiple of the specified resolution.
+If the time quantum cannot be expressed as an integer in the specified resolution, it is rounded up to the next integral multiple of the specified resolution.-s file

 Sets scheduler parameters for the specified class using the values in file.
-These values overwrite the current
+These values overwrite the currentvalues in memory-they become the parameters that control

-values in file must be in the format output by the -g
+scheduling of processes in the specified class.
+Thevalues in file must be in the format output by the -g

 option.
-Moreover, the values must describe a table that is the same size (has same number of priority levels) as
+Moreover, the values must describe a table that is the same size (has same number of priority levels) asthe table being overwritten.
+Super-user privileges are

 required in order to use the -s option.

-Specify time quantum values for scheduling classes in
+Specify time quantum values for scheduling classes insystem clock ticks, and not in constant-time units.
+Time

 SunOS 5.11 Last change: 7 Oct 2008 2